GSA/FedRAMP-OllaLab-Lean/streamlit_app/app/simple_chat/1_project_description.md

   - Test the model by submiting a prompt.
 If the model does not respond, display an error message.

 ### 4\.
 The main application graphical user interface
-The PEM application graphical user interface contains the side bar and the main application graphical user interfaces.
+The new Simple Chat application graphical user interface contains the side bar and the main application graphical user interfaces.
 The main application graphical user interface can be described as follows:

 #### 4a\.
 The Prompt Composer section
 - The Promp Composer section is in the same row with the Prompt Variable Management section and occupies 60% of the row width.